 What is your reason for studying and your ultimate goal?

-– My favorite game is The Last of Us – it took me on a "feels" trip.
+– My favourite game is The Last of Us – it took me on a "feels" trip.
 I first watched a "Let's Play" of the game, not the type of game I typically play but I fell in love with it, and I had to play.
 I want to create something that will give someone else the same emotional journey.
-My favorite story arc in the whole game was one easily missed, experienced by reading little notes picked up along the way.
+My favourite story arc in the whole game was one easily missed, experienced by reading little notes picked up along the way.
 To work on something so large scale like that game, I would need an education.
 It was also time I moved on with my life.

 – I thoroughly enjoy working the Student Union bar at Rindi.
 There is a group of people that I do not have classes with, whom I think of as a team.
 We support each other.
 I have seen what people will do to make another feel comfortable.
 In a perfect world, people like these would not be necessary, but I am glad they exist.

-Three Quick Questions What is the best thing about Visby as a city?
+Three quick questions What is the best thing about Visby as a city?

 – Visby is cute.
 I enjoy being able to walk and ride my bike anywhere.